-$$\Delta d{t+1} - \overline{d} = \kappa_d (dp_t - \overline{dp}) + \tau{t+1}^d, \tag{2}$$ where d_t denotes log dividends and \overline{d} denotes the sample mean of dividend growth.
+$$\Delta d{t+1} - \overline{d} = \kappa_d (dp_t - \overline{dp}) + \tau{t+1}^d, \tag{2}$$ where $d_t$ denotes log dividends and $\overline{d}$ denotes the sample mean of dividend growth.
 Dividend growth rates are even less forecastable than returns.
-For most of the sample, the point estimate is not statistically significantly different from zero, and the regression R^2 never exceeds 16% (not shown).
+For most of the sample, the point estimate is not statistically significantly different from zero, and the regression $R^2$ never exceeds 16% (not shown).
 Interestingly, the dividend-price ratio at the end of the 1990s seems to forecast neither stock returns nor dividend growth.
 This is a conundrum from the perspective of any present value model (see Section 3.1).

-The left two columns of Table 1, denoted "No Break," report the coefficients κ_r and κ_d from equations (1) and (2) and their asymptotic standard errors for the entire 1927-2004 sample, as well as various subsamples.
+The left two columns of Table 1, denoted "No Break," report the coefficients $\kappa_r$ and $\kappa_d$ from equations (1) and (2) and their asymptotic standard errors for the entire 1927-2004 sample, as well as for various subsamples.
 The first row shows that the dividend-price ratio marginally predicts stock returns (first column); the coefficient is significant at the 5% level if asymptotic standard errors are used for inference.
-However, small sample standard errors computed from a bootstrap simulation suggest that the coefficient κ_r is not statistically different from zero for the entire sample.1 The dividend-price ratio does not forecast dividend growth (third column) at conventional significance levels.
+However, small sample standard errors computed from a bootstrap simulation suggest that the coefficient $\kappa_r$ is not statistically different from zero for the entire sample.
+The dividend-price ratio does not forecast dividend growth at conventional significance levels (third column).
 Thus, we cannot reject the hypothesis that the dividend-price ratio forecasts neither dividend growth nor returns.

 Rows 2 and 3 report the results for two non-overlapping samples that span the entire period: 1927-1991 and 1992-2004.
-We will justify the particular choice of subsamples in Section 3.
-The estimates of κ_r display a remarkable pattern across subsamples: In both subsamples κ_r is much larger than its estimate in the whole sample.
+We will justify this particular choice of subsamples in Section 3.
+The estimates of $\kappa_r$ display a remarkable pattern across subsamples: In both subsamples $\kappa_r$ is much larger than its estimate in the whole sample.
 In fact, the estimates are almost identical in the two subsamples: .2353 in the 1927-1991 subsample compared to .2351 in the later 1992-2004 subsample.
 Yet, when we join the two subsamples, the point estimate drops to .094.
-In addition, κ_r is strongly statistically significant in both subsamples but only marginally significant in the whole sample.
-Confirming the instability of κ_r estimates, row 4 reports the results of a Chow test, which rejects the null hypothesis of no structural break in 1991 at the 4% level.
-Finally, the dividend growth forecasting relationship displays less instability, and the coefficient remains insignificant in both subsamples.
+In addition, $\kappa_r$ is strongly statistically significant in both subsamples but only marginally significant in the whole sample.
+Confirming the instability of $\kappa_r$ estimates, row 4 reports the results of a Chow test, which rejects the null hypothesis of no structural break in 1991 at the 4% level.
+Finally,